Chamber Structure and Wallcrossing in the ADHM Theory of Curves II: Wallcrossing Formulas

 In order to derive wallcrossing formulas using the formalism of Joyce and Song, the ADHM invariants must be first expressed in terms of Behrend's weighted Euler characteristic.
-This is the content of the following lemma, which is due to Dominic Joyce.
+This is the content of the following lemma, which was pointed out by Dominic Joyce.

 \begin{lemm} Let $\delta\in \IR_{>0}$ be a noncritical stability parameter of type $(r,e)$.
 Then \be A_\delta^{\bf S}(r,e) = \chi^{B}(\mfm_\delta^{ss}(\CX,r,e)) \ee where the right hand side of equation \eqref{eq:adhminvA} is Behrend's weighted Euler characteristic of the algebraic space $\mfm_\delta^{ss}(\CX,r,e)$. \end{lemm}